Does Homeowners Insurance Cover Roof Damage?

 • Will home insurance cover a 20-year-old roof?

 Many insurance companies won’t cover a roof that’s more than 20 years old.
-Other companies might provide coverage but only at actual cost value.
+Other companies might provide coverage, but only at actual cash value.
 Actual cost coverage will pay the replacement cost of the roof, minus depreciation.

 Sources